Explanation of Taxes, Surcharges, and Related Fees

-Please visit USAC's Website for more information on the FCC’s Universal Service Fund.
+Please visit Universal Service – Universal Service Administrative Company (usac.org) for more information on the FCC’s Universal Service Fund.

 Some VOIP providers elect not to itemize this fee on customer invoices and attempt to recover it through increased rates charged for telecom services.
 Other providers, such as S-Net, itemize this separately to better inform our subscribers of the impact that taxes and governmental surcharges have on their phone bills.

-An additional surcharge calculated based on charges and applicable to all services, including those subject to direct regulation by the FCC, will be included on a Customer’s invoice.
+This is a percentage of charges, excluding taxes, appearing on a Customer’s invoice and will apply to all services including those subject to direct regulation by the FCC.
 This charge is being imposed to recover amounts incurred by S-Net for fees, contributions, and/or charges associated with telecommunications services for the sight and hearing impaired; local number portability and North American Numbering Plan administration; administrative costs, fees and expenditures related to compliance with Federal, state, and municipal regulatory programs; and annual FCC regulatory fees.
 This is a permissible pass-through fee but is not a tax or charge mandated by the government.
-For more information on the various programs supported by the CRF, please see below.
+For more information on the various programs supported by this fee, please see below.